unsaved/gradle-javaPropFile-plugin/README.txt

       See 'ContentAsStringFilter' below.
       THIS FILTER IS FULLY IMPLEMENTED AND TESTED IN THE SOURCE CODE REPOSITORY TRUNK , BUT IS NOT IN A PUBLIC RELEASE YET.

+    + General expansion of ${reference}s in supplied Strings or Files.
+      References can be Gradle Projects or extension objects, as described above, or a plain old user-supplied Map.
+See the expand() methods below.
+      THIS FUNCTION IS FULLY IMPLEMENTED AND TESTED IN THE SOURCE CODE REPOSITORY TRUNK , BUT IS NOT IN A PUBLIC RELEASE YET.

+    + The previous two items, ContentAsStringFilter + expand() methods, may be combined to do efficient and powerful property expansion of text content or resource files when building applications.

 USAGE